wppolyglots/wptranslationday-4-web-assets/README.md

 - Role
 - Bio
 - Order (this is used if custom ordering is needed on the front-end and the template file has to be adjusted as well)

+__Speakers__

+This CPT is bound to the `the-speakers` slug and it will be automatically loaded in the `page-the-speakers.php` that is included with the theme.
+The information that we use is this:

+- Speaker Name ( Post Title )
+- Image ( upload a custom avatar )
+- Username wp.org
+- Username slack
+- Facebook Profile URL
+- Twitter Profile URL
+- LinkedIn Profile URL
+- Website URL
+- Talk Subject
+- Bio

+__Local Events__

+This CPT is bound to the `local-events` slug and it will be automatically loaded in the `page-local-evemts.php` that is included with the theme.
+The information that we use is this:

+- City
+- Country / State
+- Continent
+- Locale
+- Organizer Name
+- Organizer Username wp.org
+- Organizer Username slack
+- Co-organizers
+- UTC Start Time
+- UTC End Time
+- Announcement URL
+- Interviewer
+- Continent - Country/State - City [ this field is used for sorting purposes do not edit it, it will be automatically populated ]